acarotin/JsonReader/README.md

 # JsonReader

-Swift 4.0 offers a great way to read Json files since **JSONSerialization** can turn a Data into a value of type **Any** that can be cast in array, dictionnary or every other type of variable found in a json file.
+Swift 4.0 offers a great way to read Json files since **JSONSerialization** can turn a Data into a value of type **Any** that can be cast into an array, a dictionnary or every other type of variable found in a json file.

 We can basically read json from a data like this :